EdgeApp/edge-docs/source/index.html.md

 import { BitcoinCurrencyPluginFactory, LitecoinCurrencyPluginFactory, BitcoincashCurrencyPluginFactory } from 'edge-currency-bitcoin'
 ```

-The Airbitz core library accepts an array of plugin factory objects in its `makeContext` function.
+The Edge core library accepts an array of plugin factory objects in its `makeContext` function.

 ```javascript
 const context = makeContext({